Reflecting on the issues. Celebrating leadership. Renewing commitments.

 Sustainable Golf Day is a time for people across golf to come together and join in their appreciation of the environmental and social challenges the world faces, to celebrate action, and to strengthen commitments for the future.

 A time to champion the leaders.
 A time to consider what we can all do next.

-Every year, on the 18th of September, we invite anyone with a story to tell, a highlight to promote, a perspective to share or a challenge to spotlight - to use the day to get that message out more strongly across golf, and beyond golf.
+Every year, on the week of the 18th of September, we invite anyone with a story to tell, a highlight to promote, a perspective to share or a challenge to spotlight - to use the day to get that message out more strongly across golf, and beyond golf.